Philzen/WebView-MultiTouch-Polyfill/README.md

 ### Options

-* setPolyfillAllTouches (Boolean)    [default: `false`] Per default WMP won't do anything to single hand gestures in order not to interfere with varying event implementations on different devices.
+##### `Boolean` setPolyfillAllTouches [default: `false`]

+  By default WMP won't do anything to single hand gestures in order not to interfere with varying event implementations on different devices.
 If you set this value to `true`, all touches on the webview will be intercepted and emulated in the polyfill.
   NOTE: The polyfill won't interfere with any touches (basically it will be inactive) if the API Level is 11 or higher (= devices running Android 3+)

 ### Demo